karanjude/DeepRL/p3_colloborate_compete/README.md

 For this project:
 - We have 2 identical agents, each with its own copy of the environment.

 Here i use DDPG, that uses multiple (non-interacting, parallel) copies of the same agent to distribute the task of gathering experience.
-Note, each agent congtributes to a global replay buffer, which is then used to train a global ddpg agent (actor + critic).
+Note, each agent contributes to a global replay buffer, which is then used to train a global ddpg agent (actor + critic).

 #### Goal